dansmyers/AI/1-Search/README.md

 These are going to be the themes of our class.
 In the first half, we'll look at searching - the core technique of classical AI.
 The second half will focus on machine learning, neural networks, and language models.

-For the first sprint, we're going to start by solving plannig problems using **state-based search**.
+For the first sprint, we're going to start by solving planning problems using **state-based search**.
 We'll talk about how to represent as a sequence of states, and then use structured search techniques to explore the graph of state relationships, with the goal of finding an efficient plan to move from a starting state to a goal.
 After this unit, we'll look at variations on the basic search idea: constraints and logic problems, heuristics, and adversarial game-playing.

 ## Topics